codepath/android_guides/Creating-and-Using-Fragments.md

 ### Fragment Hiding vs Replace

 In many of the examples above, we call `transaction.replace(...)` to load a dynamic fragment which first removes the existing fragment from the activity invoking `onStop` and `onDestroy` for that fragment before adding the new fragment to the container.
 This can be good because this will release memory and make the UI snappier.
-However, in many cases, we may want to keep both fragments around and simply switch their visibility.
-This allows all fragments to maintain their state more effectively.
-To do this, we might change:
+However, in many cases, we may want to keep both fragments around in the container and simply toggle their visibility.
+This allows all fragments to maintain their state because they are never removed from the container.
+To do this, we might modify this code:

 ```java
 // Within an activity